Edit

 Key questions:

-• How are the types of positions you are interested in usually filled (via open advertisements in institutional/company websites, recruiters, speculative applications, or the ‘hidden’ job market)?
-Where are those jobs usually advertised?
+• How are the positions you are interested in typically filled?
+Are they advertised openly (and if so, where), filled through recruiters, speculative applications, or the ‘hidden’ job market?

-• Will networking be helpful for your job search?
-At what point should you start proactively reaching out?
+• Will networking support your job search?
+When should you start proactively reaching out?

-• What kind of job application materials do you need to prepare?
+• What application materials will you need to prepare?
 How far in advance should you start drafting them?

 Postdoc job search